Independent Housing Outcomes

 Referrals should only be made for individuals who have: 1) made an informed decision to live in their own rental housing; 2) are ready or can be ready to move within 120 days of being referred and/or approved for a voucher and 3) who have or will have adequate waiver, non-waiver and natural supports in place needed to attain and maintain their housing in the community.

-The purpose of the housing choice voucher set-aside is to provide opportunities for individuals in the DOJ target population to move into independent rental housing, with supports as needed, from institutions, ICF-IDD’s, nursing homes, group homes, their family’s home, etc. If an individual is currently living in his or her own rental housing and there are other eligible individuals that want to live in their own home in the same locality or the individual would like to live with his or her parent(s), grandparent(s) or legal guardian, a referral will not be made.
+The purpose of the housing choice voucher set-aside is to provide opportunities for individuals in the Settlement Agreement population to move into independent rental housing, with supports as needed, from institutions, ICF-IDD’s, nursing homes, group homes, their family’s home, etc. If an individual is currently living in his or her own rental housing and there are other eligible individuals that want to live in their own home in the same locality or the individual would like to live with his or her parent(s), grandparent(s) or legal guardian, a referral will not be made.
 In addition, eligible individuals must be included in the DOJ target population, at least 18 years of age or older and be the head of household/voucher recipient for lease purposes.

 To align with the spirit and intent of the DOJ Settlement agreement, DBHDS will make all future referrals for eligible individuals based on the priorities outline below: